mikumikudice/mikumikudice.github.io/pages/essays/ecobos-project.md

 in the past I talked about my attempts on making [VM-interpreted languages](https://mikumikudice.github.io/archive/blog/061221), [system programming languages](https://mikumikudice.github.io/archive/blog/092421) and even [operating systems](https://mikumikudice.github.io/archive/blog/031422).
 I wouldn't consider either lowy, B++ or pxdevOS failures. they had to at least be at an useable state to be considered as such. even on the matter of projects or joy of learning, it was not a failure. developing (or at least, trying to) them lead me to get the deepest I ever had on knowing a field. despite not being very mature, my knowledge is already capable of sustaining me on kernel and compiler contexts.
 I know how these work and how to create one for real. actually, I plan to do so. this is the ecobos project.

 ## the eco brutalist OS
-ecobos stands for eco-brutalist os, or in full, extended concepts on brutalist operating systems. it's a nested, double-acronym. the main inspirations for it are [this video](https://www.youtube.com/watch?v=L9v4Mg8wi4U), [this operating system](https://brutal.smnx.sh) and [this project](https://100r.co/site/home.html). from the first, the main reason to make it so out-of-rails on the matter of integrating the already existing ecosystem of operating systems. the second, the reason for the name and a taste of the direction the look is going to be. and lastly, the main idea of its structure and design. an operating system without users, all programs sandboxed by default, a microkernel environment that only deals with a non-so-hierarchical filesystem and a clean, aesthetic interface with no terminal emulation or shellscript. all user-space programs will be a byte-code program interpreted by the kernel virtual machine, ensuring sandboxing.
+ecobos stands for eco-brutalist os, or in full, extended concepts on brutalist operating systems. it's a nested, double-acronym. the main inspirations for it are [this video](https://www.youtube.com/watch?v=L9v4Mg8wi4U), [this operating system](https://brutal.smnx.sh) and [this project](https://100r.co/site/home.html). from the first, the main reason to make it so out-of-rails on the matter of integrating the already existing ecosystem of operating systems. the second, the reason for the name and a taste of the direction I'll take on its looks. and lastly, the main idea of its structure and design. an operating system without users, all programs sandboxed by default, a microkernel environment that only deals with a non-so-hierarchical filesystem and a clean, aesthetic interface with no terminal emulation or shellscript. all user-space programs will be a byte-code program interpreted by the kernel virtual machine, ensuring sandboxing.

 ### the ecobos web browser
 one small quirk I'm adding to ecobos is some kind of underweb, in the sense I'm hosting webpages that (currently) no other browser will be capable of processing. the current web development is too tightly duck-taped with HTML, CSS and javascript and, for me, these are very outdated (in the case of js, it was a bad idea back in its origins). so I'm making a browser with its custom runtime language, DOM and interaction mechanisms. literally reinventing internet as a codespace. there'll be only one language, more or less like elm, that executes all user I/O and UI/UX processing. this is a very raw idea and I'm letting it cook for now until I reach a working stage of the ecobos system itself.